 As we know it, this year again digital marketing going to be top on the agenda of many marketers, and they might be looking for innovative ways to market online, reduce cost per lead, increase click-through-rates and conversion rates, and discover what’s hot in digital marketing.

-In 2013, we witnessed rise of many trends in Digital Marketing that may continue to dominate or may fade away in 2014.
-For example, with Matt Cutt’s announcements Link Building came under scrutiny, mobile marketing rose but conversions remained abysmally low, content – text, audio, image and video become highly important, Google’s algorithm updates, social media rising, and, use of analytics and big-data.
+In 2013, we witnessed the rise of many trends in Digital Marketing that may continue to dominate or may fade away in 2014.
+For example, with Matt Cutt’s announcements Link Building came under scrutiny, mobile marketing rose but conversions remained abysmally low, content – text, audio, image, and video become highly important, Google’s algorithm updates, social media rising, and, use of analytics and big-data.

 #1.
 Shift from Tactical SEO to SEO Strategy

 Last year, with the launch of hummingbird update from Google, search engine behavior changed and search engine algorithm improved for better.
 Therefore, SEO has to evolve now from a tactical approach to long term SEO strategy.

 Now, an SEO strategy is the need of the hour, where you’ll have to

 - define your target audience,